miguelfferreira/ClassesBooker/README.md

 * On the DELETE method, it deletes the booking for the given member, on the given date

-## Unit Testing
+## Testing

-Unit tests have been implemented, both on the controllers level as on the repositories level.
+Tests have been implemented, at the controllers level.

 ## Documentation:
 Besides the documentation available on the aforementioned url: http://localhost:8080/swagger-ui/index.html, the is also a more detail documentation on the on the following url: http://localhost:8080/v3/api-docs.
 It is in Json format: